 Figure 1: The 25 largest palm oil refiners in Indonesia/Malaysia in 2020

 For 50:50 joint ventures half of the capacity is attributed to each company group.

-The six largest leakage refiners in Indonesia/Malaysia are described below.
+The five largest leakage refiners in Indonesia/Malaysia are described below.
 They are considered “leakage” refiners because they either do not have a NDPE policy or fall short on NDPE implementation with no supply chain transparency and no operational grievance system.
 The palm oil industry’s reputation may remain feeble so long as these refiners do not improve their performance in sourcing sustainably.

 The Salim Group’s company Indofood Agri Resources has refining capacity of 1.7 million MT per year.
 The company’s own CPO production amounted to 840,000 MT in 2019.
 Indofood states that 23 percent of the CPO used in its refineries comes from third parties.
 The Roundtable on Sustainable Palm Oil (RSPO) terminated Indofood’s membership in February 2019, after the company refused to respond to a RSPO complaint about alleged violation of labour rights.
 Indofood has an NDPE policy, yet it does not publish its supplying mills.
 IndoGunta, a related entity to Salim Group and likely supplier to Indofood, has three palm oil mills and is presently clearing forest for oil palm in Papua.

 Indonesian BEST Group owns three refineries with a combined capacity of 1.3 million MT.
 The company also ranks among the top-20 largest oil palm growers in Indonesia, with an estimated CPO annual production of 700,000 MT in Central Kalimantan.
 BEST Group cleared almost 2,300 hectares (ha) of peatland for oil palm in 2019, and presently it is involved in a land conflict for over 1,800 ha that it allegedly planted illegally.